 Do you sit in a meeting and go ‘why was I invited to this meeting’ or ‘I could be doing actual work right now’ – if yes then there is an opportunity to rework your meeting schedule.

-I love the recommendation from Psychology Today, cancel 50% of your meetings and you will get more done!
+Here is a crazy thought, cancel 50% of your meetings and you will get more done!
 Okay, easier said than done.
 Let’s take a more pragmatic approach.

 Firstly, accept that a meeting is not ‘work’.